Kav-K/GPTDiscord/README.md

 - **DALL-E Image Prompt Optimization** - Given some text that you're trying to generate an image for, the bot will automatically optimize the text to be more DALL-E friendly!

+- Automatically re-send your prompt and update the response in place if you edit your original prompt!

 - Change and view model parameters such as temp, top_p, and etc directly within discord.
 - Tracks token usage automatically
 - Automatic pagination and discord support, the bot will automatically send very long message as multiple messages, and is able to send discord code blocks and emoji, gifs, etc.